 Macular degeneration is a chronic, progressive disease that gradually destroys sharp central vision due to a deterioration of the macula, a tiny spot in the central portion of your retina comprised of millions of light-sensing cells.
 Because it is so commonly associated with aging, it is also known as age-related macular degeneration (AMD).
 There are two forms of AMD: “dry” is the most common and has no known treatment, and “wet” which is less common and treated with laser procedures.
 Genetic testing is now available to help identify those most likely to develop “wet” macular degeneration.

 In most cases, reversing damage caused by AMD is not possible, but taking the right supplements, protecting your eyes from harmful UV rays, eating a balanced diet, and quitting smoking can reduce the risk of developing macular degeneration.
-For suggestions on keeping an eye-healthy diet and lifestyle, speak with your eye care provider at EYES on MAiN.
+Dr. Squire has many suggestions on keeping an eye-healthy diet and lifestyle.